Ex illis: Origin

 Originally called Wargaming 2.0, the game used software called the Rule Keeper to create an interface for actions management instead of relying on rule interpretation by players.
 This has the advantage of making the game very easy to play for new players.
-The software is also goof at calculating many modifiers and random numbers.
+The software is also good at calculating many modifiers and random numbers.
 This gives the game depth and complexity.
 Armies are built outside the Rule Keeper software on the website.

 Features

 Ex illis Wargaming 2.0 also features: